jcubic/jcubic/README.md

 [![NodeJS, Python, PHP, Clojure, R, Ruby](https://skillicons.dev/icons?i=nodejs,python,php,clojure,r,ruby,sass)](https://skillicons.dev)

 ## Tech Talk
-In 2023 I've presented my Open Source project "LIPS Scheme" at FOSSDEM.
+In 2023 I presented my Open Source project "LIPS Scheme" at FOSSDEM.
 Here is my [Speaker profile](https://fosdem.org/2023/schedule/speaker/jakub_t_jankiewicz/) and my prentation [LIPS Scheme: Powerful introspection and extensibility](https://fosdem.org/2023/schedule/event/lipsscheme/).

 ## Paid Support
 As you can see in my profile I have a few Open Source project and offer [Paid Support](https://support.jcubic.pl/).
 I can create Web-Based Terminal for your website if you can't do that on your own.
 It will be based on my Open Source project [jQuery Terminal](https://terminal.jcubic.pl/), and may use my [Gaiman Programming Language](https://github.com/jcubic/gaiman).